 On August 18, 2015, the Company also entered into employment agreements with Jeff E. Margolis, in his continuing role as Vice President, Secretary and Treasurer, and Robert N. Weingarten, in his continuing role as Vice President and Chief Financial Officer.
-Pursuant to the agreements, which are for initial terms through September 30, 2016 (and which shall be deemed to be automatically extended, upon the same terms and conditions, for successive periods of one year, unless either party provides written notice of its intention not to extend the term of the agreement at least 90 days prior to the applicable renewal date), Mr. Margolis and Mr. Weingarten are each to receive an initial annual base salary of \$195,000, subject to certain conditions, and each will also be eligible to receive bonuses ranging from \$65,000 to \$125,000, once certain conditions have been met or at the discretion of the Board of Directors.

-Additionally, Mr. Margolis and Mr. Weingarten each were granted stock options to acquire 10,000,000 shares of common stock of the Company and both are eligible to receive additional awards under the Company's Plans at the discretion of the Board of Directors.
-Mr. Margolis and Mr. Weingarten will also each receive, beginning on the first anniversary of the agreement, additional compensation to cover automobile lease expenses (up to a maximum of \$9,000 annually, on a tax-equalized basis) if certain conditions are met, and, until such time as the Company establishes a group health plan for its employees, \$1,200 per month, on a tax-equalized basis, to cover the cost of health coverage and up to \$1,000 per month, on a tax-equalized basis, for a term life insurance policy and disability insurance policy.
-Both will also be reimbursed for business expenses.
-Additional information with respect to the stock options granted to Mr. Margolis and Mr. Weingarten is provided at Note 6 to the Company's condensed consolidated financial statements.
-The payment obligations associated with both of their first year base salaries is to accrue, but no payments are to be made, until at least \$2,000,000 of net proceeds from any offering or financing of debt or equity, or a combination thereof, is received by the Company, at which time, scheduled payments are to commence.
-Cash compensation accrued pursuant to these agreements totaled \$276,140 (\$188,070 each) for the period August 18, 2015 through June 30, 2016, including \$108,300 (\$54,150 each) and \$216,600 (\$108,300 each) for the three months and six months ended June 30, 2016, respectively, and is included in accrued compensation and related expenses in the Company's condensed consolidated balance sheet at June 30, 2016, and in general and administrative expenses in the Company's condensed consolidated statement of operations.
-Cash compensation accrued to Mr. Margolis and Mr. Weingarten for bonuses and under prior superseded arrangements totaled \$151,612 (\$75,806 each) and is also included in accrued compensation and related expenses in the Company's condensed consolidated balance sheet at June 30, 2016, and in general and administrative expenses in the Company's condensed consolidated statement of operations.
+Pursuant to the agreements, which are for initial terms through September 30, 2016 (and which shall be deemed to be automatically extended upon the same terms and conditions, for successive periods of one year, unless either party provides written notice of its intention not to extend the term of the agreement at least 90 days prior to the applicable renewal date), Mr. Margolis and Mr. Weingarten each received an annual base salary of \$195,000, and each is also eligible to receive performance-based annual bonus awards ranging from \$65,000 to \$125,000, based upon the achievement of annual performance goals established by the Board of Directors in consultation with the executive prior to the start of such fiscal year, or any amount at the discretion of the Board of Directors.
+Additionally, Mr. Margolis and Mr. Weingarten were each granted stock options to acquire 30,769 shares of common stock of the Company and both are eligible to receive additional awards under the Company's Plans at the discretion of the Board of Directors.
+Mr. Margolis and Mr. Weingarten are also each entitled to receive, until such time as the Company establishes a group health plan for its employees, \$1,200 per month, on a tax-equalized basis, as additional compensation to cover the cost of health coverage and up to \$1,000 per month, on a tax-equalized basis, as reimbursement for a term life insurance policy and disability insurance policy.
+Both Mr. Margolis and Mr. Weingarten are also each entitled to be reimbursed for business expenses.
+Additional information with respect to the stock options granted to Mr. Margolis and Mr. Weingarten is provided at Note 6 to the condensed consolidated financial statements included elsewhere in this document.
+Cash compensation accrued pursuant to these agreements totaled \$51,240 (\$25,620 each) for the three months and nine months ended September 30, 2015, and \$108,300 (\$54,150 each) and \$324,900 (\$162,450 each) for the three months and nine months ended September 30, 2016, respectively, which is included in accrued compensation and related expenses in the Company's condensed consolidated balance sheet at September 30, 2016, and in general and administrative expenses in the Company's condensed consolidated statement of operations.
+Cash compensation accrued to Mr. Margolis and Mr. Weingarten for bonuses and under prior superseded arrangements totaled \$151,612 (\$75,806 each) and is also included in accrued compensation and related expenses in the Company's condensed consolidated balance sheet at September 30, 2016, and in general and administrative expenses in the Company's condensed consolidated statement of operations.
+Such amounts have not been paid to Mr. Margolis or Mr. Weingarten.
 Mr. Margolis and Mr. Weingarten also continue to serve as Directors of the Company, but do not receive any additional compensation for serving on the Board of Directors.